Denver Domestic Violence Attorney

 - Financial Abuse

-You may not think so, but if your significant other constantly insults you or prevents you from working, regardless of the reasoning behind it, that could be considered domestic violence.
+You may not think it but if your significant other constantly insults you or prevents you from working, regardless of the reasoning behind it, that is domestic violence.

-As experienced criminal defense attorneys, we approach DV charges in Colorado aggressively, working within the facts of your case and employing proven defense techniques.
-To discuss your case with a professional attorney, contact The Law Firm of Jeremy Rosenthal for a free initial consultation.
+As experienced criminal defense attorneys, we approach domestic violence charges in Coloradoaggressively, working within the facts of your case and employing proven defense techniques.
+To discuss your case with a professional Denver Colorado Domestic Violence Lawyer, contact The Law Firm of Jeremy Rosenthal for a free initial consultation.